international tiger day

 Which is the 55th tiger Reserve in India?

 The 55th tiger reserve in India is the Dholpur-Karauli Tiger Reserve, located in the Dholpur and Karauli districts of Rajasthan.
-It was officially notified by the National Tiger Conservation Authority (NTCA) on August 29, 2023.
+The National Tiger Conservation Authority (NTCA) officially notified it on August 29, 2023.

 Which is the No 1 tiger reserve in India?

 India’s No. 1 tiger reserve by area is Nagarjunsagar-Srisailam, while Corbett has the highest tiger population.
-Bandhavgarh is most popular for sightings, making each reserve uniquely significant.
+Bandhavgarh is most popular for sightings, making each reserve uniquely significant out of the total tiger reserve in India.

 Editor's Recommendations